wmbusmeters/wmbusmeters/README.md

-If you do not want the daemon to start automatically, simply edit /dev/udev/rules.d/99-wmbus-usb-serial.rules and remove `,TAG+="systemd",ENV{SYSTEMD_WANTS}="wmbusmeters.service"` from each line.
+If you do not want the daemon to start automatically, simply edit /dev/udev/rules.d/99-wmbus-usb-serial.rules and remove `,TAG+="systemd",ENV{SYSTEMD_WANTS}="wmbusmeters.@/dev/im871a_%n.service"` from each line.

+You can start/stop the daemon with `sudo systemctl stop wmbusmeters@-dev-im871a_0.service` or `sudo systemctl stop wmbusmeters@-dev-amb8465_1.service` etc. Alas rtl_sdr does not play nice right now with wmbusmeters daemon.
+If you first do `sudo systemctl stop wmbusmeters@-dev-rtlsdr_3.service` it will hang, in a separate window do `sudo killall -9 rtl_sdr` to get rid of the spinning rtl_sdr process.

-You can also start/stop the daemon with `sudo systemctl restart wmbusmeters@im871a_0` and trigger the daemon to reload the config files with `sudo killall -HUP wmbusmetersd` If you add more dongles, then more daemons gets started.
-Each daemon gets a unique name like `wmbusmeters@im871a_0 wmbusmeters@im871a_1`.
+You can trigger a reload of the config files with `sudo killall -HUP wmbusmetersd`

+If you add more dongles, then more daemons gets started, each with a unique name/nr.

 # Source code